rexdivakar/rexdivakar/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning GraphQL and Deep learning;
+- 🌱 I’m currently learning GraphQL and Tenorflow;
 - 👯 I’m looking to collaborate on any opensource projects or Hackathons.
 - 💬 Ask me about anything, I am happy to help;
 - ⚡ Fun fact: I :heart: breaking stuffs:s